autokitteh/samples/test/README.md

 - Trigger the workflow
 - Check that the session completed successfully

-The main hurgle is triggering the workflow.
+The main hurdle is triggering the workflow.
 I started with the `http` since it's simple to test, but for otheres we'll need to do more work and store secrets in GitHub actions.